| Pertile was born on 9 November 1885

 left New York, never again to appear in the United States.

 sing at La Scala.
-On the 22nd of March, Pertile appeared for
+On March 22nd, Pertile appeared for

 the first time with the dictator, singing in Mefistofele with